donatuswolf/Sounds-of-Taipei/README.md

 International Program for Interaction Design and Innovation
 Special Topics on Interactive Media Design (II)

+For any questions about this project, feel free to <a href="mailto:sounds-of-taipei@donatuswolf.com">contact us</a>.

 Project by:
 <a href="https://www.behance.net/johannakomesker" target="_blank">Johanna Komesker</a>
 <a href="https://www.behance.net/Monarupperf19f" target="_blank">Mona Ruppert</a>